valoni01/currency-converter/README.md

 # Functional Req.

 * selected base currency and a target currency, got the rate and converted to the actual value.
-Wrote a custome pipe to handle this conversion
+Wrote a custom pipe to handle this conversion

 # Additional Req.
 * convert currencies by date
 * display a tabular form of common popular or stronger currencies
-* unite testing
+* unit testing
 * ngrx component store impelementation

 ## Development server